-Partypoker NJ was competitive in its early years with WSOP/888, the only other active site at the time.
-Its traffic and market share have since suffered due, however, primarily due to two factors: the launch of PokerStars NJ in 2016, and 888 integrating its NJ platform into its multi-state poker network with Nevada and Delaware in 2018.
+Partypoker New Jersey was competitive in its early years with WSOP/888, the only other active site at the time.
+However, its traffic and market share have since suffered primarily due to two factors: the launch of PokerStars NJ in 2016, and 888 integrating its NJ platform into its multi-state poker network with Nevada and Delaware in 2018.

 It is not legal for international or offshore sites — including partypoker’s main dot-com network — to serve players in the US.

-Almost anyone can sign up for an account at partypoker NJ, so long as they are at least 21 years of age and not otherwise excluded from gambling.
-To actually sit at the tables, however, a player must be physically present in the state.
+Almost anyone can sign up for an account at partypoker NJ, as long as they are at least 21 years of age and not otherwise excluded from gambling.
+However, a player must be in the state to play at the tables.
 Residency and citizenship don’t matter, only their physical location at the time of play.

 Other reasons a player may be ineligible include voluntary self-exclusion, being employed by partypoker, or having had one’s account closed under suspicion of cheating.

-Partypoker is expected to launch in Pennsylvania shortly.
-It also has a license to operate in Nevada, but has indicated that launching a site there isn’t a priority at this time.
+Partypoker is expected to launch in Pennsylvania shortly, and then in Michigan after that.
+It also has a license to operate in Nevada, but has indicated that launching a site there isn’t a priority.

 Compared to other poker operators, partypoker is in good legal standing thanks to its decision to depart the US market immediately after the UIGEA came into effect in 2006.